wuelnerdotexe/vscode-enfocado/README.md

 ### Settings

-For the best **Enfocado** experience, I recommend adding this setting to the end of your VS Code `settings.json` file:
+For the best **Enfocado** experience, I recommend adding this setting to your VS Code `settings.json` file:

 ```json
 // Enfocado indistractable setup.